FrontasticGmbH/catwalk/docs/extension_points/10_api_decorators.md

 all original arguments for the before call and with the aggregate and the return value for the after call.

-If we take a look at `ProductApi::getProduct(ProductQuery $query):
-?Product` this means you can deine th following methods in you
+If we take a look at `ProductApi::getProduct(ProductQuery $query): ?Product` this means you can define the following methods in your decorator:
-decorator:

 ```
     public function beforeGetProduct(ProductApi $api, ProductQuery $query)